-3. REPRESENTATIVES from many companies are sent to high schools and colleges to talk to seniors.
+3. REPRESENTATIVES from many companies go to high schools and colleges to talk with seniors or to participate in organized career and vocational guidance programs.
 Take advantage of these guidance talks and personal interviews to learn more about opportunities for work.